NTDLS/NetProxy/README.md

 # NetProxy
 Turn your machine into a TCP/IP load-balancing, tunneling, router and shape traffic with ease.
 Simple, clean, fast and secure!

-NetProxy is the .NET rendition of the C++ NetRouter (https://github.com/NTDLS/NetRouter).
+NetProxy is the newer .NET rendition of the C++ NetRouter (https://github.com/NTDLS/NetRouter).
 They provide the same functionality, so let us know if you need changes to one or the other.

 This application runs as a Windows Service and allows you to redirect TCP/IP traffic to a host or IP address of your choosing.
 Unlike some dedicated hardware devices, you’ll find that load-balancing and/or fail-over configurations are easy to setup – but you’ll also find some of the more advanced options such as session persistence, buffering and even in-flight HTTP header manipulation.